-For the fiscal years ending March 31, 2021 and 2022, if less than 80% of the target operating margin is achieved, no Milestone Bonus will be earned.
-If 80% or more of the target operating margin is achieved, the Milestone Bonus will equal the percentage of the target margin achieved multiplied by \$150,000 for Mr. Marohn and by \$75,000 for Ms. Nashtatik.
+For each fiscal year, if less than 80% of the target operating margin is achieved, no Milestone Bonus is earned.
+If 80% or more of the target operating margin is achieved, the Milestone Bonus equals the percentage of the target operating margin achieved multiplied by \$150,000 for Mr. Marohn and by \$75,000 for Ms. Nashtatik.